davidmanheim/TESV_Alchemy_Recipe_Browser/README.md

 ### Licensing / Other:

 Short version:  You are free to distribute, use, or add onto this work.
 Should you add onto it, I would love to receive feedback + suggestions for integrating it into this repository.
-However, in all circumstances, I insist to be credited on components of the project which I implemented.
-Furthermore, in no case shall another person use this work to produce a profit, whether through direct utilization of this software or an extension of it.
+However, in all circumstances, I insist to be credited for components of the project which I implemented (i.e. the version in this repository).
+Furthermore, in no case shall another person use this work to produce a profit, whether through direct utilization of this software or an extension or derivation of it.

 Long version: See end of README.md for a formal copyright notice.